Frequently Asked Questions

 Can I use sunscreen when pregnant?

-During pregnancy your skin can be more sensitive, so it’s important to cover up.
-Our sunscreens and the ingredients used in our formulas have been deemed safe to use by the TGA during pregnancy.
+Our sunscreens and the ingredients used in our formulas are safe to use during pregnancy, as stated by the TGA.
 If you are concerned, it’s advised to speak with your doctor.
-Should you have any known skin sensitivities or health conditions, we do suggest having a look through our ingredients list for this product (available online) and consult your doctor if you have any further questions.
+Should you have any known skin sensitivities or health conditions, we do suggest having a look through our ingredients list (availalbe on each product page) and consult your doctor if you have any further questions.

 Are your products safe to use during pregnancy?